-San Juan Island's the 2nd largest but most populated island in the San Juan Archapelago Islands (Orcas Islandbeing the largest) weighing in at just over 55 square miles.
+San Juan Island’s the 2nd largest but most populated island in the San Juan Archipelago Islands (Orcas Island being the largest) weighing in at just over 55 square miles.

 The bulk of the population live here year round, but the population swells from 7,200 during the winter to over 15,000 at the peak of the tourist season (April – September).

-Speaking of the British, the island was almost the scene on an internation conflict of world super powers - the Brits and us (or U.S.).
+Speaking of the British, the island was almost the scene on an international conflict of world super powers – the Brits and us (or U.S.).
 And it was all because of a pig.

 Leaving the bad old days behind them, San Juan Islanders quickly homesteaded the island moving from hunting and farming the land alone to fishing, clamming and oyster harvesting or “oystering”.